FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Milli Vanilli

 Like Fun Trivia, the National Academy of Recording Arts and Sciences (sponsor of the Grammy Awards) takes a dim view of cheating.
 The 1990 Grammy Awards category for Best New Artist featured such talents as the Indigo Girls, Soul II Soul, Neneh Cherry and Tone Loc.
 The award was won by a pop duo named Milli Vanilli from Germany whose album "Girl You Know Its True" was a Billboard 200 Album number 1.
-However almost immediately after the win problems started.
+However, almost immediately after the win problems started.
 The two members of Milli Vanilla, Rob Pilatus and Fab Morvan, were German speakers with limited command of English.
 In late 1989 during a concert the duo were found to be obviously lip synching songs.
-After the Grammy win several singers come forward stating that they and not either Morvan or Pilatus song the songs on the album.
+After the Grammy win several singers come forward stating that they and not either Morvan or Pilatus sang the songs on the album.
 On November 12, 1990 the producer of Milli Vanilli, Frank Farian, admitted that neither Morvan nor Pilatus sang any of the songs on the album and that the two men were merely attractive facades presented to the public.

 The backlash against the group, Farian, and Arista Records, included numerous law suits prompting a refund offer to any of the purchasers of the groups records.
 The duo's Best New Artist Grammy was revoked, marking a first in Grammy history.
 Eventually the toll of the scandal caused Rob Pilatus to decline into a life of crime and drug abuse.
 Pilatus died of drug abuse in 1998.